astoeckel/libfoxenflac/README.md

 The following list of items is *not* implemented at the moment:
 * Reading headers other than `STREAMINFO`, such as the metadata header or the seek table.
-Support for the metadata is planned in the future.
+Support for metadata could be implemented in the future.
 * Access to information stored in the frame header, such as synchronisation information.
 * **Seeking**.
 There is no intention to implement seeking directly in the library.
 The library solely operates on a stream of data; there is no notion of position within a file.
-However, once access to the frame header information is provided, it is quite simple to implement seeking on top of this library.
+However, once access to the frame header information is provided, it should be quite simple to implement seeking on top of this library.